MoinhoDigital/LibreRouterOS/README.md

 packages into package/feeds/
 3. Run `cp configs/default_config .config`
 4. Run `make` to build your firmware.

+### Building in docker container

+You need Docker installed, if you don't have it run `wget -O - https://get.docker.com | bash` to install.

+Simply run `docker run -it luandro/libremesh bash` or clone this repository and create a `docker build` yourself, after you've modified the necessary files.

 ## Development of LibreMesh packages